 Shark Fin Soup is also served by wealthy and vain Asian businessmen at social functions to display their affluence and impress their guests.
-Recently, things started slowly changing in China, due in large part to conservation campaigns like the one spearheaded by NBA star .
+Recently, things started slowly changing in China, due in large part to conservation campaigns like the one spearheaded by NBA star Yao Ming.
 One of the results of this campaign is that Shark Fin Soup is no longer served at official state functions.
 But, although Chinese consumption of Shark Fin Soup has been declining, consumption in other Southeast Asian countries is increasing.

 This wasteful consumption also crosses oceans.
-Despite Canada recently banning the trade of shark fins, Shark Fin Soup made from threatened species can be found in Chinese restaurants as far away as .
+Despite Canada recently banning the trade of shark fins, Shark Fin Soup made from threatened species can be found in Chinese restaurants as far away as Vancouver and Toronto.
 Whenever we feel like some Chinese food, we’re always sure to ask if they serve Shark Fin Soup.
 Often, an affirmative answer is dishearteningly enthusiastic, in hopes we might order such a premium “delicacy”.
 We explain that we prefer to see our sharks in the ocean rather than on a menu, and why we’re eating somewhere else instead.

-The US and are also considering a similar ban. argues that a US ban on the shark fin trade would do more harm than good for sharks.
+The US House of Representatives and Senate are also considering a similar ban.
+A recent paper argues that a US ban on the shark fin trade would do more harm than good for sharks.
 This, of course, is absurd.
 The authors of the study seem to make somewhat compelling arguments to sway the layperson’s opinion.
-However, debunks and discredits these arguments handily, and “demonstrate(s) that the figures used in support of this claim are inappropriately selected, misinterpreted or incorrect, and that therefore the argument cannot stand.
+However, a more recent study debunks and discredits these arguments handily, and “demonstrate(s) that the figures used in support of this claim are inappropriately selected, misinterpreted or incorrect, and that therefore the argument cannot stand.
 In the face of the extreme depletion of shark numbers globally, the paper fails to give an accurate or objective assessment of the situation.”